 Camp Halsey temporarily closed a year later but reopened in 1937 as a forestry camp, remaining open until 1939.
 The remaining buildings were then dismantled and removed.
 The camp, located on the privately-owned Halsey farm, has remained virtually untouched ever since.

-The Field Archaeology class, conducted by Dr. Duncan McKinnon, did the field work at the Camp Halsey remains as part of their May Intersession class.
-This was the first class to do systematic field work at the site.
+The Field Archaeology class, conducted by Dr. Duncan McKinnon, began work at the Camp Halsey remains on Monday as part of their May Intersession class.
+This is the first class to do systematic field work at the site.

-The students used a Bartington magnetic gradiometer to map the area, learning skills related to site survey and field data collection.
-They also worked with a Topcon total station, on loan from the Arkansas Archeological Survey, to create a site grid and collect topographic data.
+The students are using a Bartington magnetic gradiometer to map the area, learning skills related to site survey and field data collection.
+They have also been working with a Topcon total station, on loan from the Arkansas Archeological Survey, to create a site grid and collect topographic data.

 “We are so fortunate to have a real archaeological site right here in Faulkner County.
 This project is just beginning and there is so much work to be done here.
 We will be able to bring students out here for years to come as we unearth this important part of our history,” said Langley-Ware.